 The process starts when you or your veterinarian reports a food or drug related illness to the FDA.
 Simply search “Report a Problem to the FDA” to find the phone number or the website for FDA’s Safety Reporting Portal.

-FDA veterinarians review each complaint and determine whether it should be referred to Vet-LIRN for follow up.
+FDA veterinarians review each complaint and determine whether it could be related to a product that the FDA regulates, like animal food or drugs.
+They then decide whether the case should be referred to Vet-LIRN for follow up.
 If your case is referred, Vet-LIRN may contact you for more information.
 While each investigation is tailored to the case at hand, in general, Vet-LIRN reviews the pet’s medical records, including a history of what they ate.
-Vet-LIRN may ask for food samples (e.g. hay, seed, kibble, treats, etc.), so be sure to save them after submitting your complaint.
+Vet-LIRN may ask for food samples (e.g. hay, seed, kibble, treats, etc.), so be sure to save the samples and any pertinent information about the food, such as the brand, variety, flavor and lot code after submitting your complaint.

 In addition to reviewing any test results already done by your veterinarian, Vet-LIRN may ask your veterinarian to collect diagnostic samples (blood, urine, and/or tissue).
 In these cases: